Dental Hygiene and Dental Therapy Higher Education Diploma2024-25 entry

 Our weekly guided tours show you what Sheffield has to offer - both on campus and beyond.
 You can extend your visit with tours of our city, accommodation or sport facilities.

-If you would like to receive email updates on our April 2024 intake, including notification of applications opening, please register your interest.
+If you would like to receive email updates on our next intake, please register your interest.

 To apply for a place on our Higher Education Diploma in Dental Hygiene and Therapy course, you'll need to complete and submit an online application for Alternative Routes and Programmes at the University of Sheffield.
 Applications are not made through UCAS.